yamajackr/Kotonoha/README.md

 Only tested on Anki 2.1.6.

-**Note:** This add-on uses Merriam-Webster's Collegiate®, Medical, Learner's, Elementary Dictionary with Audio API to get definitions and pronunciations.
+**Note:** This add-on uses Merriam-Webster's Collegiate®, Medical, Learner's, and Elementary Dictionary with Audio API to get definitions and pronunciations.
 This requires you sign up for a Merriam-Webster account and use your own individual API access key.
 Go to the [Merriam-Webster Dictionary API website](http://www.dictionaryapi.com/), sign up for an account, and request access to the dictionaries.
 Then, replace **`YOUR_KEY_HERE`** with the key you receive.
 You can add up to three dictionaries.
 Also, the add-on references the English-Japanese dictionary provided by [Weblio](https://ejje.weblio.jp/).

 ## How to use
 First, set up the add-on's configuration settings.
 This requires entering your primary dictionary and API key for that dictionary.
 You can also choose to include additional dictionaries if you wish.